-If the trial ends before 8pm and the mock trial judge indicates they are happy to stay behind for questions, students may approach the mock trial judge for the purpose of thanking them for their time and/or asking for further constructive feedback.
-Please be mindful that the mock trial judges are all volunteers, have usually worked a full day prior to giving up their evening for the students and have their own commitments to return to once the trial concludes.
-Please keep questions brief.
+If the trial ends before 8pm and the Mock Trial Judge indicates they are happy to stay behind for questions, students may approach the Mock Trial Judge for the purpose of thanking them for their time and/or asking for further constructive feedback.
+Please be mindful that the Mock Trial Judges are all volunteers, have usually worked a full day prior to giving up their evening for the students and have their own commitments to return to once the trial concludes.
+Please keep questions brief and constructive.

 The Courts must be vacated by 8pm.
 All participants must follow the directions of the Mock Trial Coordinator to vacate the premises after trial.
 It is the responsibility of each school to organise, administer and supervise the departure of students from the venue at the conclusion of the mock trial.

-The completed Scoresheet should be signed by the judge and returned to the Mock Trial Coordinator.
+The completed Scoresheet should be returned to the Mock Trial Coordinator.
 The Mock Trial Coordinator will check the Scoresheet before the scores are recorded and will email a scanned copy of the Scoresheet to each teacher as soon as practicable in the week following the mock trial.
 It is up to each school if and how they share the content in the Scoresheet with their students and/or coaches.